ellayulia15/IP-RMT61/README.md

 ### Users Table
 - id: INTEGER, PK, AUTO_INCREMENT
-- username: STRING, UNIQUE, NOT NULL, MIN(4)
+- fullName: STRING, NOT NULL
 - email: STRING, UNIQUE, NOT NULL, isEmail
 - password: STRING, NOT NULL, MIN(6)
 - role: STRING, NOT NULL
 - createdAt: DATE, NOT NULL
 - updatedAt: DATE, NOT NULL
+RELATIONSHIPS:
+  - Has one TutorProfile (only if role is 'Tutor')
+  - Has many Bookings (as student or tutor)
+  - Has many Reviews (as reviewer or reviewed)

-### Tutors Profile
+### Tutors (only for users with role='Tutor')
 - id: INTEGER, PK, AUTO_INCREMENT
-- user_id: INTEGER, FK(Users.id), NOT NULL
-- full_name: STRING(100), NOT NULL
-- photo_url: STRING(255), NOT NULL
-- subjects: ARRAY(STRING), NOT NULL, MIN(1)
-- rating_average: DECIMAL(2,1), DEFAULT(0.0)
-- reviews_count: INTEGER, DEFAULT(0)
-- hourly_rate: DECIMAL(10,2), NOT NULL
-- description: TEXT, NOT NULL, MIN(50)
-- teaching_style: STRING(100), NOT NULL
-- experience_years: INTEGER, NOT NULL, MIN(0)
+- UserId: INTEGER, FK(Users.id), NOT NULL, UNIQUE
-- education: TEXT, NOT NULL
-- created_at: DATE, NOT NULL
-- updated_at: DATE, NOT NULL

-### Student Preferences
-- id: INTEGER, PK, AUTO_INCREMENT
-- user_id: INTEGER, FK(Users.id), NOT NULL
+- photoUrl: STRING, NOT NULL
-- learning_style: ENUM('visual', 'auditory', 'kinesthetic'), NOT NULL
+- subjects: STRING, NOT NULL
-- subjects_of_interest: ARRAY(STRING), NOT NULL
+- style: STRING, NOT NULL
-- preferred_teaching_style: STRING(100)
-- study_goals: TEXT
-- created_at: DATE, NOT NULL
+- createdAt: DATE, NOT NULL
-- updated_at: DATE, NOT NULL
+- updatedAt: DATE, NOT NULL
+CONSTRAINTS:
+  - Can only be created for users with role='Tutor'
+  - One tutor can have only one profile (1:1)

 ### Schedules
 - id: INTEGER, PK, AUTO_INCREMENT
-- tutor_id: INTEGER, FK(Users.id), NOT NULL
+- TutorId: INTEGER, FK(Users.id), NOT NULL
 - date: DATE, NOT NULL
-- start_time: TIME, NOT NULL
+- time: TIME, NOT NULL
-- end_time: TIME, NOT NULL
+- fee: INTEGER, NOT NULL
-- status: ENUM('available', 'booked', 'cancelled'), DEFAULT('available')
-- created_at: DATE, NOT NULL
+- createdAt: DATE, NOT NULL
-- updated_at: DATE, NOT NULL
+- updatedAt: DATE, NOT NULL
 CONSTRAINTS:
-  - start_time must be before end_time
   - date must not be in the past

 ### Bookings
 - id: INTEGER, PK, AUTO_INCREMENT
-- student_id: INTEGER, FK(Users.id), NOT NULL
-- tutor_id: INTEGER, FK(Users.id), NOT NULL
+- studentId: INTEGER, FK(Users.id), NOT NULL
-- schedule_id: INTEGER, FK(Schedules.id), NOT NULL
+- ScheduleId: INTEGER, FK(Schedules.id), NOT NULL
-- status: ENUM('pending', 'approved', 'rejected', 'completed'), DEFAULT('pending')
+- bookingStatus: STRING ('pending', 'approved', 'rejected'), DEFAULT('pending')
-- payment_status: ENUM('pending', 'paid', 'refunded'), DEFAULT('pending')
+- paymentStatus: STRING ('pending', 'paid'), DEFAULT('pending')
-- amount: DECIMAL(10,2), NOT NULL, MIN(0)
-- created_at: DATE, NOT NULL
+- createdAt: DATE, NOT NULL
-- updated_at: DATE, NOT NULL
+- updatedAt: DATE, NOT NULL
 CONSTRAINTS:
   - One student can't book same tutor at overlapping times
   - Cannot book cancelled schedules

-### Reviews
-- id: INTEGER, PK, AUTO_INCREMENT
-- booking_id: INTEGER, FK(Bookings.id), NOT NULL, UNIQUE
-- student_id: INTEGER, FK(Users.id), NOT NULL
-- tutor_id: INTEGER, FK(Users.id), NOT NULL
-- rating: INTEGER, NOT NULL, MIN(1), MAX(5)
-- comment: TEXT, MIN(10)
-- created_at: DATE, NOT NULL
-- updated_at: DATE, NOT NULL
-CONSTRAINTS:
-  - Can only review after booking is completed
-  - One review per booking

-### AI Recommendations Log
-- id: INTEGER, PK, AUTO_INCREMENT
-- student_id: INTEGER, FK(Users.id), NOT NULL
-- recommended_tutor_id: INTEGER, FK(Users.id), NOT NULL
-- match_score: DECIMAL(3,2), NOT NULL, MIN(0), MAX(1)
-- recommendation_factors: JSONB, NOT NULL
-- created_at: DATE, NOT NULL
-CONSTRAINTS:
-  - match_score must be between 0 and 1
-  - recommendation_factors must include at least learning_style and subjects

 ## API Endpoints